SeunOboite/DispersionModel/README.md

 ### Prerequisites

 To get started download the latest version of Matlab (or any version greater than version 6).
-Follow the instructions on the software installation here for MAC Os and here for Windows.
+Follow the instructions on the software installation [here](https://uk.mathworks.com/products/matlab.html?s_tid=hp_products_matlab) for MAC Os and [here (https://uk.mathworks.com/products/matlab.html?s_tid=hp_products_matlab) for Windows then download this repository.

 ```
-Give examples
+$ git clone git://github.com/iamlyeon/DispersionModel/
 ```

-### Installing
+### Running

-A step by step series of examples that tell you have to get a development env running

-Say what the step will be
+To get started with modelling, you can run a simulation with preset values by clicking the 'run' action button on Matlab.
+The default values for the model is as seen below.

 ```
-Give the example
+% Set constant and initial variables
+[B, street_width] = deal(10); % [m]
+[street_height, H_0] = deal(5 * 15); % Height of the region above model
+C = 1; % Concentration of pollutants [kg/m^3]
+c_0 = C; % Above sea level
+q = 1; % Pollutant source emission rate
+w_e = 2; % Mixing / entrainment speed
+alpha = 0.5;
+beta = 0.5;
 ```

-And repeat
+Then inputing the width and length of area to be modelled as requested by the command window:

 ```
-until finished
+What is the length of the model?
+480
+What is the width of the model?
+480
 ```

 End with an example of getting some data out of the system or using it for a little demo